 The NRPSN board is open to all suitably qualified and competent non-religious individuals who share the values of network.
 The board works to deliver against the network’s objectives within the bounds of its constitution.

-Our board is made up of seven individuals selected for their expertise and skills.
+Our board is made up of individuals selected for their expertise and skills.
 The Chair and Vice Chair are appointed in line with the constitution policy and the Humanists UK Head of Humanist Care also sits on the board.

 The board meets biannually (or more often if necessary) to discuss matters including the current progress of the network, quality assurance considerations, as well as to review our successes and key areas for development.

 Chair – Lindsay Van Dijk

 I obtained my BA and MA in humanist pastoral care at the University of Humanistic Studies (Netherlands) and I am currently following my PhD about the spiritual and pastoral needs of children in hospital.
 Currently I fulfil the role of lead chaplain at a NHS Trust where I manage and lead the spiritual and pastoral care department.

 I additionally provide monthly supervision for accredited humanist pastoral carers in the UK and I am have recently been accredited as humanist celebrant.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and of the British Association for the Person-Centered Approach (BAPCA).
 I am also an accredited humanist pastoral carer by the NRPSN and by the UK Board of Healthcare Chaplaincy (UKBHC).
 I am passionate about expanding the profession of humanist pastoral care in the UK and I am currently writing a book on the skills of a pastoral carer, which is supported by Humanists UK.